smartcontractkit/chainlink/docs/CONFIG.md

 ```toml
 Key = '0x2a3e23c6f242F5345320814aC8a1b4E58707D292' # Example
 ```
+Key is the account to apply these settings to

 ### MaxGasPriceWei<a id='EVM-KeySpecific-MaxGasPriceWei'></a>
 ```toml
 MaxGasPriceWei = '79 gwei' # Example
 ```
+MaxGasPriceWei overrides the maximum gas price for this key.
+See EVM.MaxGasPriceWei.

 ## EVM.NodePool<a id='EVM-NodePool'></a>
 ```toml